Dairy-Free | Gluten-Free | Side Dishes | No Added Sugars | Vegan | Vegetarian | Egg-Free | Nut-Free

 - Reduce heat to medium, add garlic, and cook greens for 5-7 minutes, or until tender.

-- Add salt and pepper and serve immediately.
+- Add salt and black pepper.
+Serve immediately.

 - Try chard, kale or other leafy greens instead of collard greens.